Anthrocon/www/content/Get Involved/advertising/index.md

 Please reference the below for sizing information:

-- Quarter Page: 4.75”w × 1.75”h
+- Quarter Page: 5.25”w x 2.125”h
-- Half Page: 4.75”w × 3.75”h
+- Half Page: 5.25”w x 4.25”h
-- Full Page: 4.75”w × 8”h
+- Full Page: 5.25” x 8.5”h
-- Inside Cover: 5.5”w × 8.5”h (bleed of 0.125”)
+- Inside Cover: 6”w x 9”h (bleed of 0.125”)
 - Digital Ad: 1866px × 577px

 If your ad is too big for the file submission form, please submit a scaled down copy via the form and send the full version to [advertising@anthrocon.org](mailto:advertising@anthrocon.org?subject=Advertising%20File%20Submission).

-*NOTE: Digital Ad's will be shown on displays throughout the convention center for the entire weekend.*
+_NOTE: Digital Ads will be shown on displays throughout the convention center for the entire weekend._

 ## Submission and Payment Information

-**Your advertisement and payment must be received no later than May 1, 2025!**
+**Your advertisement and payment must be received no later than May 1, 2026!**

 Once we receive your advertising request, we will invoice you.
 Please make sure that you have a valid email address.